scala/scala3/docs/docs/reference/other-new-features/safe-initialization.md

 ## Modularity (considered)

+Currently, the analysis works across project boundaries based on TASTy.
+The following is a proposal to make the checking more modular.
-Note: _the rules proposed in the section are under consideration, but not implemented.
-The feedback from the community is welcome._
+The feedback from the community is welcome.

-For modularity, we forbid subtle initialization interaction beyond project boundaries.
+For modularity, we need to forbid subtle initialization interaction beyond project boundaries.
 For example, the following code passes the check when the two classes are defined in the same project:

 ```Scala
 class Base {